Diversity, Equity, Inclusion, and Accessibility

 Building a diverse, equitable, and inclusive culture doesn’t happen without an intentional focus and commitment to workplace policies and practices that help foster and grow a diverse workforce.
 NEON's internal DEIA IPT created our Diversity, Equity, Inclusion, and Accessibility Plan - learn how we promote and facilitate diversity, equity, and inclusion in all of our work.

-NEON has adopted these participation guidelines and requires all NEON community members to agree and adhere to them to help us create a safe and positive community experience for all.
+NEON has adopted this Code of Conduct and requires all NEON community members to agree and adhere to it to help us create a safe and positive community experience for all.
 Our aim is to support a community where all people feel safe to participate, introduce new ideas, and inspire others.
 This code outlines both expected and prohibited behaviors as members of the NEON community in all activities, both at in-person events and online spaces.

 Diversity is in our DNA